jetbrains-academy/CppBasics/ObjectOrientedProgramming/MemoryOwnership/PlacementNew/task.md

 <div class="hint">

-Don't forget to multiply the object's size by the loop counter when calculating the offset.
+Remember to multiply the object's size by the loop counter when calculating the offset.

 </div>